tarunprabhu11/DDoS-Detection-and-Mitigation-in-SDN/README.md

  vulnerable, particularly to distributed denial-of-service (DDoS) attacks that flood the network with traffic, hindering legitimate user access.This paper proposes a solution for SDN environments, where DDoS attacks are prevalent.
-The method combines statistical analysis to pinpoint abnor mal traffic patterns with deep learning for automated attack detection and mitigation.
+The method combines statistical analysis to pinpoint abnormal traffic patterns with deep learning for automated attack detection and mitigation.
 This approach, tested with an SDN controller and network simulator, achieved a 99.75% accuracy rate in identifying DDoS attacks detection rate.
 Upon attack detection, the system automatically blocks